emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

 It's important to notice that this example code will work only for thrown statically allocated exceptions.
 If your code throws other objects, such as strings or dynamically allocated exceptions, the handling code will need to take that into account.
-For example, if your code throws either exception pointers or strings, the javascript code can handle these situations like
+For example, if your code needs to handle both native C++ exceptions and JavaScript exceptions you could use the following code to distinguish between them:
-this:

 .. code-block:: javascript